Filter by Category

 In-person

 Participants will meet once a month for lunch at various restaurants in the Farmington area.
-Reservations need to be firm one week before the date.
+Reservations must be firm one week before the date.
 Participants will order from the standard menu and receive separate checks.

 First Thursday of the month